joined Microsoft Research Cambridge Lab in September 2004 as a member of...+

 Arvid’s background is in Media Technology (MSc, KTH, Stockholm), filmmaking and digital postproduction (San Diego State Univ.) and media studies (Uppsala Univ.).
 Outside academia he has been involved in various film, video, photography and installation projects.
 His previous work also includes consultancy projects on electronic newspaper publishing, research evaluation and ICT & learning

-is senior research leader.
+is a Professor at Stockholm University, and research director at Mobile Life.
 He was previously an associate professor at the University of California, a research fellow at the University of Glasgow and a research scientist at Hewlett-Packard’s research labs in Bristol.
 His recent work has focused on the sociology and design of leisure technologies - computer systems for leisure and pleasure.
 Recent publications span top forums in both social and technology fields, and include studies of activities as diverse as games, tourism, museum visiting, the use of maps, television watching and sport spectating.
 He has a book forthcoming with MIT press titled "enjoying machines", and he has edited books on music consumption and mobile phone use.
 His qualifications include a degree in computer science from the University of Edinburgh, and a PhD in sociology from the University of Surrey.

 is a PhD-student in Human-Machine Interaction with specialization in...+